tolitius/towel/README.md

 <towel.guide.Step object at 0x1083e93d0>
 ```

-by itself "`step`" is not very useful, but as a part of the "plan" it is essential.
+by itself "`step`" is not very useful, but as a part of a "plan" it is essential.

 #### pin